Institute of Management Technology, Dubai

-The Institute of Management Technology Dubai (IMT Dubai) is an international business school.
+The Institute of Management Technology-Dubai (IMTD) is an international business school.
 It is certified by the Ministry of Higher Education, UAE; the Institute is licensed by MOHESR and KHDA, and all its programs are accredited by the CAA.

 It offers accredited undergraduate and postgraduate programs to students from a multitude of nationalities and educational backgrounds.
 Established in 2006, the Institute was among the first International Business Schools to have set up a full-fledged campus in Dubai.

-At the undergraduate level IMT Dubai offers a Bachelor of Science in Business Administration (full-time).
+At the undergraduate level IMTD offers a Bachelor of Science in Business Administration (full-time).
 At the graduate level it offers a full-time MBA for fresh graduates and an Executive MBA (on weekends) for working professionals.
 Students from various nationalities including the Middle East, India, Southeast Asia, and Europe study together.

 The Dubai campus is the third campus of IMT.

 Memberships

-IMT Dubai is a member of various international organizations such as:
+IMTD is a member of various international organizations such as: